-Women are increasingly exploring natural ways to ensure good health and wellbeing.
-Woman have unique needs and can often feel embarrassed to discuss them or, more worryingly, may feel that their needs are not taken seriously by the medical community.
-Below we discuss the common health issues that can affect women.
+Women are increasingly exploring natural ways to improve their health and wellbeing.
+Women have unique needs and can often feel embarrassed to discuss them or, more worryingly, may feel that their needs are not taken seriously by the medical community.
+Below we discuss the common health issues that can impact women.

 Vaginal thrush is a fungal infection caused by yeast (Candida albicans).
 This usually lives harmlessly in, or around, your vagina, alongside healthy bacteria.
 But if it over populates the vaginal flora this causes thrush.
 Symptoms of thrush include itching and soreness around the entrance of the vagina and vaginal discharge – this is usually odourless and may be thick and white or thin and watery.

 The major factors contributing to an increase in the prevalence of Candida albicans include the use of steroid medication, the contraceptive pill, antibiotics and lifestyle factors such as a diet high in sugar, stressful living, and environmental pollutants.

 Symptoms include, fatigue, lethargy, irritability, headaches, migraines, anxiety, fungal nail or skin infections (athlete’s foot).
 Thrush can also appear in the throat and mouth.

 Dietary recommendations are often suggested, such as reducing sugar and alcohol.
 Fibre also encourages regular bowel movements, which are important for eliminating the Candida.
 Ground flax seeds are particularly helpful to include daily.

 Certain nutrients have been traditionally used to support the body in eliminating candida such as grapefruit seed extract, garlic and olive leaf.
 Live bacteria support is also recommended as this helps to produce an ideal environment for other friendly strains of bacteria to successfully colonise and flourish to support and maintain gut health.